-Bone marrow histomorphologic criteria can accurately diagnose hemophagocytic lymphohistiocytosis.
+Bone marrow histomorphological criteria can accurately diagnose hemophagocytic lymphohistiocytosis

 A replicable CD271+ mesenchymal stromal cell density score: bringing the dysfunctional myelodysplastic syndrome niche to the diagnostic laboratory.